Juvederm Injections NYC

 How soon until I see the results of Juvederm injections?

-How to metabolize Juvederm faster?
+How do you metabolize Juvederm faster?

 If you are unhappy with the results of your Juvederm procedure, massaging the product immediately after injection may disperse it, but not remove it.
 Hyaluronidase, or Vitrase, which dissolves hyaluronic acid fillers, is the antidote to Juvederm injections.
 Sun damage or sun exposure can thin the skin and may cause the results of your Juvederm injections to diminish more quickly.

 How does Juvederm Compare with Restylane?
+Is Restylane better than Juvederm?

 Both Restylane and Juvederm offer immediate cosmetic results to the areas treated.
 There is some swelling and possible bruising associated with both fillers at the site of injection.
-The cost of each dermal filler varies of the type used, the amount of product used, and the experience and qualifications of the injector.
+The cost of each dermal filler varies on the type used, the amount of product used, and the experience and qualifications of the injector.
 Generally, the Juvederm line of products is a bit more costly than Restylane due to its increased longevity.
-Both Restylane and Juvederm take 15 to 30 minutes to be injected into the face and re-injection is needed when the dermal fillers wear off.
+Both Restylane and Juvederm take 15 to 30 minutes to be injected into the face, and re-injection is needed when the dermal fillers wear off.
 Both Juvederm and Restylane have similar potential side effects.

 Which is better, Juvederm or Restylane?